NHSDigital/nhs-login-help-centre/src/manage/phonenumber.md

 ## How to change your mobile phone number

-To change the mobile phone nmber you use to recieve security codes:
+To change the mobile phone number you use to receive security codes:

 1. Log in to [your NHS account](https://settings.login.nhs.uk/ 'your NHS account').
 2. Select **Login and security settings.**